-Watch the full video at independent sector.org/2015 ngenfellows.
+Watch the full video at independentsector.org/2015ngenfellows.

-The Role of Boards of Directors, CEOs and the C-Suite in Promoting Gender Equity by Christopher Johnson
+ACT The Role of Boards of Directors, CEOs, and the C-Suite in Promoting Gender Equity by Christopher Johnson, Director of Programs & Learning, Florida Philanthropic Network

-Boards of directors, CEOs and the C-Suite play an important role in achieving gender equity in the charitable sector.
+Boards of directors, CEOs, and the C-Suite play an important role in achieving gender equity in the charitable sector.